marcusyoung/nc-news-api/README.md

 This is an API for accessing application data programmatically from a database.
 It mimics a real world backend service (such as Reddit) where the API would provide information to the front end architecture.
 The database consists of four tables: users, articles, topics, and comments.

-A hosted version of the API is available at [https://nc-news-api-fa1t.onrender.com](https://nc-news-api-fa1t.onrender.com).
-The API is hosted on Render, and the database is hosted on ElephantSQL.
-A list of enpoints can be obtained at `/api`.
+A hosted version of the API is available at [https://ncnews-api.int2.uk](https://ncnews-api.int2.uk).
+The API and database are hosted on Render.
+A list of endpoints can be obtained at `/api`.

-Note that the API is hosted on the Render free tier and the web services will sleep after 15 minutes of inactivity.
-If the web service is asleep it will take several seconds to receive a response from an incoming request.
+Further details about the implementation are available in the front-end repo at [https://github.com/marcusyoung/nc-news](https://github.com/marcusyoung/nc-news).

 ## Setup required to run locally